UMR-CNRS-7267/Metacongo_Paper/README.md

 The Version used in this study is (PlusPF) which means Standard plus Refeq protozoa & fungi available at https://benlangmead.github.io/aws-indexes/k2, we used March 14, 2023 version but feel free to use recent version if availbale ...

+**Human genome reference index for bowtie2  decontamination**

+The index used is available here : https://benlangmead.github.io/aws-indexes/bowtie